omarbinsaleh/uber-clone-backend/README.md

     // step 6: generate the authentication token const token = await user.generateToken();

+    // step 7: set the token in the cookies res.cookie('token', token);

-    // step 7: send the user and the token to the font end res
+    // step 8: send the user and the token to the font end res
       .status(200)
       .json({ user, token, message: "User loggedin successfully" });